I suggest to play this March Music to add more atmosphere while reading this blog.

 The origin of that Family is unclear but one option is that they steem of the Counts from Bogen -Dachau-Shyren, the same area the Wittelsbacher came from at a time, then the Wittelsbacher were not yet called Wittelsbacher (Bogen=Arch=Arcor).
 Maria Leopoldine gave both of their sons big representive Palais in Munich Close to the Residenz as presents for their marriadges.

-She also made a lot of Money with stock deals and liked to travel.1848 she died after an accident with her carriage.
+She also made a lot of money with stock deals and liked to travel.1848 she died after an accident with her carriage at the Achatzberg in Wasserburg.
 1822 the Counts of Arco auf Valley inherited Castle and brewery Maxlrain and 1870 a son of Maria, Max Count of Arco-Zinnenberg baught Castle Maxlrain for his son Ludwig.
 Maxlrain was awarded the title brewery of the year 2012.

 The Castle Inn where you can enjoy the excellent beer also has a rare old typical old fashioned bowling alley.
 A „Count of Arco“ also appears as messenger of King Maximilian II. in the famous Sissi movy (first of the trilogy) telling „Zither-Maxl“ to further show adequate behaviour after the engagement of daughter Sissi with the austrian emperor.